disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 This iterative process was repeated until the code passed JSLint validation without any errors or warnings, ensuring a clean and maintainable codebase.

 <img src="./assets/docs/validation/JSLint-compliant.png">

+Here, although JSLint flagged the semicolon as an error, it is syntactically necessary to correctly terminate the function expression and prevent potential parsing issues.

 # Game Logic Breakdown